Reviews You Can Rely On

 Conclusion

-There are a mind-boggling number of mountain bike shorts on the market.
-Finding the right pair for your body and riding style can be daunting.
-There are several factors to consider, and our testers spent months figuring them all out for you.
-Rest assured, we rode these shorts on every type of trail and in every condition, from sweltering heat to snow and sleet.
-This thorough comparative analysis should guide you to the right pair of shorts to fit your needs and budget.
+Given the staggering number of mountain bike shorts on the market, finding the right pair for your body type and riding style can be daunting.
+Our testing structure and extensive time in the field allow us to quantify the objective characteristics of a good pair of shorts.
+We rode these shorts on every type of trail and in every condition, from sweltering heat to snow and sleet.
+Thus, this thorough comparative analysis will guide you to the right pair of shorts to fit your needs and budget.
+Hungry for more bike gear?
+We've got recommendations to complete your cycling setup, covering our favorite bike gear including the best mountain bike helmets and best bike shoes.

 Jeremy Benson, Pat Donahue, Nick Miley